Disease/Disorder

 Functional assessment

 Functional assessment includes measures of mobility, self-care, swallow, and social function.
 Tools, such as the Pediatric Evaluation of Disability Inventory, are often used.
-The Childhood Myositis Assessment Survey (CMAS) and Manual Muscle Test 8 (MMT8) may be used as well (to be subsequently discussed).7 Cognition/behavior and affective state may also be assessed using tools such as the Child Health Questionnaire.10
+The Childhood Myositis Assessment Survey (CMAS), a quantitative tool for evaluation of muscle function, and Manual Muscle Test-8 (MMT8) can be used to assess strength and muscle function in JDM.11 Cognition, behavior, and affective state can be assessed using tools such as the Child Health Questionnaire.12

 Laboratory studies